100 West Lafayette St

 Numerous factors contribute to the distinct details of this Italianate structure – the use of polygonal bays, a “basement” that was at ground level, the colorful contrast of cream Lemont limestone and rich red brick, and the ornateness of the roof brackets.
 This style in the interior translated with the use of extremely ornate plaster ceilings and fifteen elaborately carved marble fireplaces of which seven remain today.

 The Reddick Mansion Association was formed in 1975 to preserve, restore, and maintain this gem of Midwestern architecture.
-Tours are available Wednesday through Monday from 11-3.
-The last tour begins at 2.
+Tours are available Friday through Monday at 11 am & 1 pm.
 For additional information, call 815-433-6100 or visit www.reddickmansion.org.